 If you don't know what to do if someone doesn't pay you for a job, we have a couple of suggestions to help you bypass this issue.

 Don't get upset.
 It's crucial to be committed to being paid because some customers will always find some excuse.
 Try to be friendly and yet professional.
 If you don't take a firm stand, clients will walk all over you.
-If you aren't a good delegator and negotiator in your company, then who is?
+If you aren't a good delegate and negotiator in your company, then who is?

 Stay focused on payments.
 Many business owners let late-paying customers slide because they avoid confrontation or are too busy to track everything.
 Use accounting software to chase late payments.